It’s time to rethink your marketing strategy.

 AWeber uses simple newsletter tools — like drag-and-drop email builders and newsletter templates — to help business owners easily create personalized emails that connect.
 But the downside compared to Mailchimp is that it doesn’t offer free access to business owners with lists under 2,000 subscribers.

-- Integrations: Select integrations include GoToWebinar, WordPress, and PayPal.
-See more integrations on their site, here.
+- Integrations: 1,000+ integrations like PayPal, WordPress, Shopify, WooCommerce, and more.
+See more integrations on their site here.

 Started in 2010, MailerLite emphasizes relationship-building and newsletter-growing.
 If you want to grow your following — or get closer to your existing followers — MailerLite caters to you.